Get exclusive member benefits & effect social change. Join Today

 There are several tests that your doctor may use to diagnose mitral valve stenosis:

-Your doctor may use a variety of imaging tests to determine the cause of symptoms, including:
+Your doctor may use a variety of imaging tests to confirm the diagnosis, as well as to deduce the original cause of the problem, including:

 Tests that can monitor your heart for rhythm abnormalities include:

-Your doctor may have you work out, and then monitor you while you exercise to determine how your heart responds to physical stress.
+Your doctor may have you perform moderate aerobic activity, and then monitor you while you exercise to determine how your heart responds to physical stress.

 If your mitral valve stenosis is causing symptoms, your doctor might prescribe medications.
 Although these do not actually fix the problem with your mitral valve, they can help treat your symptoms.
 Types of medications your doctor might prescribe include:

-Your doctor may choose to perform a mitral balloon valvuloplasty if you need more treatment than just medications but your mitral valve is not damaged enough to require surgery.
+Your doctor may choose to perform a mitral balloon valvuloplasty.
+If you need more treatment than just medication, but your mitral valve is not damaged enough to require heart surgery, this procedure is an option.
 This involves threading a tube (catheter) with a balloon attached to it through a vein and into your heart.
 Once in the mitral valve, the doctor inflates the balloon to expand the valve.
 In some cases, you may need to undergo this procedure more than once.

 Although lifestyle changes cannot repair mitral valve stenosis, they may ease your symptoms or help keep the problem from worsening.